JohnSnowLabs/spark-nlp/docs/en/utility_helper_modules.md

 ## Deidentification Module

-Spark NLP for Healthcare provides functionality to apply Deidentification using easy-to-use module named `deid`. <br/>
+Spark NLP for Healthcare provides functionality to apply Deidentification using easy-to-use module named `Deid`. <br/>

-The `deid` module is a tool for deidentifying Personal Health Information from data in a file path.
+The `Deid` module is a tool for deidentifying Personal Health Information from data in a file path.
 It can be used with custom SparkNLP NER pipelines or without any pipeline specified.
 It returns the deidentification results as a pyspark dataframe as well as a `csv` or `json file`.
 The module also includes functionality for applying Structured Deidentification task to data from a file path. <br/>